DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 number.

 Implementations of this theory exist, however with significant drawbacks.
-Shen et. al. presents an implementation using a fairly complex setup, in which a continuous-wave fiber laser is the optical source [@contender1].
+Shen et. al. [@contender1] presents an implementation using a fairly complex setup, in which a continuous-wave fiber laser is the optical source.
 They conclude that sampling the shot noise is, indeed, suitable for OQRNG.
 However, the implementation requires expensive and complex hardware, and the sheer size of the system prohibits it from being portable and easily reproducible in small-scale tests.